Understanding IRS Form 5498

 The SEP IRA is suitable for independent contractors and small business owners.
 This IRA follows the same withdrawal rules as the traditional IRA except it does not allow employees to make contributions.

-The SIMPLE IRA is exclusively available for small businesses and self-employed individuals.
-This IRA follows the same withdrawal rules as traditional IRA, and it allows both employees and employees to make contributions.
+The SIMPLE IRA is a retirement savings plan for small businesses with 100 or fewer employees.
+It follows the same withdrawal rules as a traditional IRA and allows both employees and employers to make contributions..

 4. What information is reported on Form 5498?